Sharp Degree Bounds for Sum-of-Squares Certificates on Projective Curves: Upper Bounds for Sum-of-Squares Multipliers

 \section{Upper Bounds for Sum-of-Squares Multipliers}

 This section establishes an upper bound on the minimal degree of a sum-of-squares multiplier.
-These geometric degree bounds for the existence of multipliers prove the first half of our main theorems.
+These geometric degree bounds for the existence of multipliers prove the first halves of our main theorems.
 After a preparatory lemma, Theorem~\ref{thm:upperBound} describes the general result for curves and is followed by several corollaries and valuable examples.
-The same approach is then applied to higher dimensional varieties to obtain the general Theorem~\ref{thm:totallyreal}.
+The same approach is then applied to higher-dimensional varieties to obtain the general Theorem~\ref{thm:totallyreal}.
 The ensuing examples illustrate the applicability of this theorem.

 Throughout this section, we work with a real projective subscheme $X \subseteq \PP^n$ with $\ZZ$-graded coordinate ring $R = S/I_X$.
-The sign of an element $f \in R_{2j}$ at a real point $p \in X(\RR)$ is defined to be $\sign_{p}(f) := \sign\bigl( \tilde{f}(\tilde{p}) \bigr) \in \{-1,0,1\}$, where the polynomial $\tilde{f} \in S_{2j}$ maps to $f$ and the nonzero real point $\tilde{p} \in \AA^{n+1}(\RR)$ maps to $p$ under the canonical quotient maps.
+The sign of an element $f \in R_{2j}$ at a real point $p \in X(\RR)$ is defined to be $\sign_{p}(f) \coloneq \sign\bigl( \tilde{f}(\tilde{p}) \bigr) \in \{-1,0,1\}$, where the polynomial $\tilde{f} \in S_{2j}$ maps to $f$ and the nonzero real point $\tilde{p} \in \AA^{n+1}(\RR)$ maps to $p$ under the canonical quotient maps.
 Since $p \in X(\RR)$, the real number $\tilde{f}(\tilde{p})$ is independent of the choice of $\tilde{f}$.
 Similarly, the choice of affine representative $\tilde{p}$ is determined up to a nonzero real number and the degree of $f$ is even, so the value of $\tilde{f}(\tilde{p})$ is determined up to the square of a nonzero real number.
 Hence, the sign of $f \in R_{2j}$ at $p \in X(\RR)$ is well-defined.
 We simply write $f(p) \geq 0$ for $\sign_p(f) \geq 0$.
-The subset $\Pos_{X,2j} := \{ f \in R_{2j} : \text{$f(p) \geq 0$ for all $p \in X(\RR)$} \}$ forms a pointed full-dimensional convex cone in $R_{2j}$; see Lemma~2.1 in \cite{BSV}.
+The subset $\Pos_{X,2j} \coloneq \{ f \in R_{2j} : \text{$f(p) \geq 0$ for all $p \in X(\RR)$} \}$ forms a pointed full-dimensional convex cone in $R_{2j}$; see Lemma~2.1 in \cite{BSV}.